signalogic/SigSRF_SDK/mediaTest_readme.md

 ![SigSRF software high capacity operation](https://github.com/signalogic/SigSRF_SDK/blob/master/images/media_packet_thread_high_capacity_operation.png?raw=true "SigSRF software high capacity operation")

 we can see 12 (twelve) mediaTest threads running.
-Actually these are mediaMin threads; how does this take place ? mediaTest has command line mode optiond (-Ex and -tN) where it will start N mediaMin threads.
+Actually these are mediaMin threads; how does this take place ? mediaTest has command line mode options (-Ex, execution mode, and -tN, number of threads) where it will start N mediaMin threads.
 In this case three key things happen:

     main() inside mediaMin becomes a thread entry point, rather than a process resulting from a command line executable